bk-blockchain/hyperledger-fabric/src/README.md

 We develop a blockchain-based certificate authentication system in Vietnam.
-The system is named VCerblock.
+The system is named VECefblock.
-We used Hyperledger Fabric as a blockchain platform that is deployed on the Amazon EC2 cloud.
+To deploy this system, we use Hyperledger Fabric platform and Amazon EC2 cloud infrastructure.
 Through performance evaluations, we proved the operability of VECefblock in the practical deployment environment.